gradle/community/docs/cookbook/ci/gitlab-ci.md

 ## Setup a Gradle project on GitLab

-If you have a Gradle project hosted on GitLab, you can skip this step and move directly to <<#sec:configure_gitlab,Configure GitLab CI>>.
+If you have a Gradle project hosted on GitLab, you can skip this step and move directly to [Configure GitLab CI](.#configure-gitlab-ci)

 If not, follow these steps to initialize a new Gradle project on GitLab.